John J. Myers: Views

 In May 2004, Myers published a pastoral letter saying that Catholic elected officials who supported abortion rights for women should not be offered communion during mass.
-This letter prompted Democratic Governor James E. McGreevey, a Catholic supporter of abortion rights, to state that he would no longer seek communion at mass.
-Myers then issued a statement saying that his letter was not aimed at McGreevey.
+This letter prompted the Catholic Governor, James E. McGreevey, a supporter of abortion rights, to state that he would no longer seek communion at mass.

-On April 30, 2010, Myers expressed concern about a planned offering of a course on same-sex marriage at Seton Hall University, saying it "troubles me greatly".
+On April 30, 2010, Myers expressed concern about a planned offering of a course on same-sex marriage at Seton Hall University, saying it "troubles me greatly."